zeliard/RIOTcpServer/EduServer_RIO/ReadMe.txt

-﻿High Performance TCP server example using Windows Registered I/O (RIO) (for minimizing context-switching & syscall per sec)
+﻿High Performance TCP server example using Windows Registered I/O (RIO) and IO Completion Port

-* TODO
-- Thread local session management
+* THIS TEST VERSION WORKS BUT THIS IS NOT TESTED SUFFICIENTLY WELL !!